GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 1. From the lab computer, start a Web browser, and navigate to the Azure portal at https://portal.azure.com

-1. If prompted, sign in with the work or school or personal Microsoft account with the owner or contributor role to the Azure subscription you will be using for this lab and the the Global Administrator role in the Azure AD tenant associated with your subscription.
+1. If prompted, sign in with the azure credentials provided , you can find them from the environment details tab, which you will be using for this lab and the the Global Administrator role in the Azure AD tenant associated with your subscription.

 1. In the Azure Portal, start a Bash session in Cloud Shell.

     > **Note**: If this is the first time you are launching Cloud Shell in the current Azure subscription, you will be asked to create an Azure file share to persist Cloud Shell files.
 If so, accept the defaults, which will result in creation of a storage account in an automatically generated resource group.

-1. In the Cloud Shell pane, run the following command to specify the Azure region that supports availability zones and where you want to create resources for this lab (replace `<region>` with the name of the Azure region):
+1. In the Cloud Shell pane, run the following command to specify the Azure region that supports availability zones and where you want to create resources for this lab (replace `<region>` with the name of the Azure region as same as your resource group location):

     ```
     LOCATION='<region>'
     ```

-1. In the Cloud Shell pane, run the following command to create a resource group in the region you specified:
+1. In the Cloud Shell pane, run the following command :

     ```
     RESOURCE_GROUP_NAME='az12003a-sap-RG'

-    az group create --resource-group $RESOURCE_GROUP_NAME --location $LOCATION
     ```

-1. In the Cloud Shell pane, run the following command to create a virtual network with a single subnet in the resource group you created:
+1. In the Cloud Shell pane, run the following command to create a virtual network with a single subnet in the resource group :

     ```
     VNET_NAME='az12003a-sap-vnet'